 An entity's functional currency is the currency of the economic environment in which it primarily operates.
 In most cases, the local currency is the functional currency.
 But for some entities, a functional currency other than the local currency may be used when it reflects the currency used in the principal transactions.

-1.3.5.3 Translation of the financial statements of foreign companies whose functional currency is not the Euro resulting differences are recognised in equity under the heading "Translation adjustments".
+1.3.5.3 Translation of the financial statements of foreign companies whose functional currency is not the Euro

 The financial statements of foreign companies whose functional currency is not the Euro are translated as follows: